 You can have your sessions as often as you and your therapist see fit and agree to.
 If you have bought a package then once the number of sessions are used before the advertised number of weeks are reached then the support package has fulfilled its commitment.
 You are more than welcome to buy more sessions if you and your therapist think you will benefit.

-If you would like to change your appointment please contact your therapist directly or contact head office via the website, email or phone on 0800 030 9227 at least 24 hours before the time of your appointment.
+If you would like to change your appointment please contact your therapist directly or contact us via the website, email or phone on 0800 030 9227 at least 24 hours before the time of your appointment.
+If you contact us less than 24 hours before your session you will be charged.
+You can read the cancellation policy here.
 It is advised, however, that you try to keep your appointment time where possible as it is not guaranteed that you will be able to have a new appointment that same week, especially if it is a peak time (after 4pm) appointment.
 It is important that appointments are as regular as possible to allow the continues flow of progress throughout the programme of sessions.

 If you miss an appointment for any reason without prior notification 24 hours before your session then you will be charged in full for your session.